groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/format-specific-merging/merge-svgz-files-groupdocs-merger-java/_index.md

 Let's break down the process of merging SVGZ files into manageable steps.

 ### Feature: Loading an SVGZ File

 This feature demonstrates how to load a source SVGZ file using GroupDocs Merger, setting the stage for any subsequent merge operations.

 #### Step 1: Specify Document Directory

-Firstly, define your document directory where your SVGZ files are stored.
-This helps organize and access your files efficiently.
+Define the folder that contains your SVGZ assets.
+Keeping files organized simplifies path handling and future maintenance.

 ```java
 String documentDirectory = "YOUR_DOCUMENT_DIRECTORY";
 ```

 #### Step 2: Load the Source File

-Use the `Merger` class to load the source SVGZ file:
+The `Merger` class loads the source SVGZ file and prepares it for manipulation.

 ```java
 import com.groupdocs.merger.Merger;